dudestein/sup-yt-dash/README.md

 ## Problems and compromises

 1. YT type missing when adding the library and attempting to use it - Solved by just overloading the global window type to have the YT property.

+2. Some of the images are not loading(or the videos are private).
+Meaning we need a fallback for the images I'm trying to display in the sidebar as well.
+Next's <Image/> doesn't support fallback, so let's extend that.

+3. By passing props around I end up breaking the server side benefits of nextjs by having to annotate the files with `'use client'`. will need a better organization to prevent this.